The unisex tank top, or the XX-XY wardrobe

 Comfort for all

-Very well placed on the scale of “I dress how I want, whatever my chromosomes”: the tank top.
-Reinterpreted outside of workers' outfits and iron lifters, the Marcel finds itself at the heart of urban fashion or sportswear that changes the codes.
-The tank top comes out of the margins, the shirt falls off, and no longer checks any boxes.
-Comfortable, it couldn't be more ergonomic and very stylish as long as you know how to use it wisely (clearly... we're not waiting for Patrick), it's becoming more popular since a few muses, of XX or XY karyotype, made it their own. spearhead.
-Sigourney Weaver, Belmondo, Lara Croft, Freddie Mercury, Kirsten Dodgen... whether they're there to smash the aliens, display merchandise or stroll the Champs Elysées, the Marcel is an essential classic that combines convenience and style versatility.
-Apart from any debate on the binary, the tank top grants comfort to both women and men.
-Gender is a non-subject, while freedom of movement is on everyone's lips, with or without gloss, with or without a mustache.
+Well placed on the scale of "I dress as I want, regardless of my chromosomes": the tank top.
+Reinterpreted outside of work clothes and weightlifters, the Marcel finds itself at the heart of an urban or sportswear trend that changes the codes.
+The tank top steps out of the margins, sheds the shirt, and no longer checks boxes.
+Comfortable, incredibly ergonomic, and very stylish if used wisely (clearly… we’re not waiting for Patrick), it has become mainstream since a few icons, with karyotype XX or XY, have made it their spearhead.
+Sigourney Weaver, Belmondo, Lara Croft, Freddie Mercury, Kirsten Dodgen… whether they are there to take down aliens, showcase goods, or stroll down the Champs Elysées, the Marcel is an indispensable classic that combines convenience and style versatility.
+Beyond any debate on binarity, the tank top grants comfort to both women and men.
+Gender is a non-issue, while the freedom of movement is on everyone's lips, with or without gloss, with or without a mustache.
 But with a Marcel.

 Liberalization of dress codes